Australians move back in with mum and dad to save for houses

-A significant number of Australians are moving back in with their parents or in-laws to save money for a home deposit, a new survey has found.
+A significant number of Aussies are moving back in with their parents or in-laws to save money for a home deposit, a new survey has found.

 The survey, conducted by Homeloans Ltd, found that more than three-quarters of respondents had moved back in with their parents or in-laws at some point, whether while renovating or to save money.